opentracing/opentracing.io/content/guides/golang/quick-start.md

 weight: 1
 ---

-The examples on this page use [Jaeger](https://github.com/jaegertracing/jaeger-client-go)(an OpenTracing comptible tracer).
-These examples assume that [Jaeger all-in-one image](https://github.com/jaegertracing/jaeger) is running locally via Docker:
+The examples on this page use [Jaeger](https://github.com/jaegertracing/jaeger-client-go)(an OpenTracing compatible tracer).
+These examples assume that the [Jaeger all-in-one image](https://github.com/jaegertracing/jaeger) is running locally via Docker:

 `$ docker run -d -p 6831:6831/udp -p 16686:16686 jaegertracing/all-in-one:latest`

-These can be adapted to use other OpenTracing-compatible Tracer easily by adjusting the initialization code to match the particular implementation.
+These can easily be adapted to use other OpenTracing-compatible Tracers by adjusting the initialization code to match the particular implementation.

 ## Setting up your tracer